tylerwray/me/pages/me.md

 married to my highschool sweetheart, Ashley; and I have two young girls, Lyla and Cecily.
 I work full time as a Software Engineer for [Podium](http://podium.com).
-Some of my favorite past-times are; Playing Basketball, enjoying my two children, being with family, and doing yard work!
+Some of my favorite past-times are; Playing Golf, Making delicious Espresso, Playing Basketball, enjoying my two children, being with family, and doing yard work!
 I'm a [#dad](https://twitter.com/wray_tw/status/1127774420724895744?s=20) through and through.